grmarxer/Openstack/Openstack_2.x_Build_Instructions/procedures/3-Configuring_Overcloud_with_CLI_tools.md

 The final stage in creating your OpenStack environment is to run the openstack overcloud deploy command to create the overcloud.

 This command contains all of the following required and modified environmental files discussed above.

-For this specific environment all of the necessary environmental files have been created.
+__NOTE:__ For this specific environment all of the necessary environmental files have been created.

 To modify the overcloud configuration at a later stage, perform the following actions: